khval/BasiliskII-1.0/Readme.md

 Copyright (C) 1997-2008 Christian Bauer et al.

-Some files are under MIT licence, read the top of files.
+Some of the files are under MIT licence, read the top of files.
 (C) 2020 Kjetil Hvalstrand